MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-deployment-migration.md

 ### Transient side-by-side coexistence approach

 You may want to implement a more gradual migration procedure from legacy LAPS to Windows LAPS.
-The basic steps are as follows:
+The basic steps to perform this transition on existing devices are as follows:

 1. Configure the managed device with a second local account
 1. Create and apply a Windows LAPS policy